Tesla Battery for Solar Home

 Constant Power of Tesla Powerwall = 5.kW

-Storage capacity that is usable
+Storage capacity usable

 Tesla Powerwall storage usable capacity is 13.5 kWh